alexandre-touret/alexandre-touret.github.io/content/posts/agent-distributed-tracing-docker-container-java.en.md

 We can basically implement this architecture in two ways:

-1. Deploy the agent in all Docker images
+1. Deploy the agent in all of our Docker images
 2. Deploy the agent asides from the Docker images and use initContainers to bring the agent at the startup of our applications
 ## Why not bringing APM agents in all of our Docker images?